apache/druid/docs/api-reference/service-status-api.md

 #### URL

-<get>`GET`</get> `/druid/indexer/v1/leader`
+`GET` `/druid/indexer/v1/leader`

-Returns the current leader Overlord of the cluster.
+Retrieves the address of the current leader Overlord of the cluster.
 If you have multiple Overlords, just one is leading at any given time.
 The others are on standby.

 #### Responses